Matheom/GOOGLE_SPEECH_API/README.md

 wget -O 20171005.mp3 http://omnystudio.com/d/clips/5dcefa8e-00a9-4595-8ce1-a4ab0080f142/1ecba37a-6d83-4ee9-a295-a57100b7f2df/b1215d79-d875-4862-8890-a8030130aebe/audio.mp3?utm_source=Podcast&in_playlist=e3347658-6eee-44e2-bf81-a57100b92442

 You can then upload it into Cloud Storage with the following command.
-Remember to create a bucket first, and then reference it
+Remember to create a bucket first, and then reference it.
+You can also create a bucket directly from the cloud shell

 gsutil cp 20171005.mp3 gs://your-bucket-name/

 Now you have the mp3 file in your bucket, and in your console shell.

 Next, you need to enable the Google Speech API, and create a key.
-THe documentation suggests you should create a service acocunt key u from your bucket into you cloud shell with the following command
+The documentation suggests you should create a service acocunt key.
+Go to API, and create a Service Account credential.
+You should be able to download the apikey as a json format.
+You can then simply drag it into your bucket, and then use the following command to upload it into yout shell

 gsutil cp gs://your-bucket-name/apikey.json ~/your-shell-folder

 Now you should have both the apikey and the mp3 file in your shell directory.
-The documentation states you should write the following command to ensure the credentials are used when making the api call
+The documentation states you should write the following command to ensure your script uses your credentials when making the API call

 export GOOGLE_APPLICATION_CREDENTIALS=apikey.json